• Aviation

 IATA is requesting clarification and a solution from the government of Venezuela to ensure the continuity and safety of flights between the country and the rest of the world.
 The U.S. and Spain have issued warnings and suspended flights to the country

-According to a report by the International Air Transport Association (IATA), 2024 was one of the most turbulent years in recent decades.
-Only one of the 123 severely injured air passengers in the last decade was buckled in
+According to a report by the International Air Transport Association (IATA), 2024 was one of the most challenging years in recent decades for turbulence-related injuries.
+It also notes that out of 123 severely injured airplane passengers in the past decade, only one was wearing a seatbelt

 Qantas to Ban Power Bank Usage on Flights Starting Next Month